 1. Cat/Feline Gear Set - Best for Swordplay

 Make no mistake.
 The Cat/Feline Gear Set is not for the faint of heart.
 It's not something we'd recommend to a player playing through The Witcher 3: Wild Hunt for the first time nor someone who's returning after a long time.
 However, if you can learn to harness the power of this gear set, you'll find yourself in for quite the treat.

 But first things first, you have to remember that this is light armor.
-Protection is definitely not this gear set's strong suit.
+Protection and shields are definitely not this gear set's strong suit.
 Instead, it relies on your preference for using your agility and speed in combat to dodge enemies, as well as switch seamlessly between Strong and Fast attacks to hit back.

 One of the main reasons for this is because of how much this gear set rewards being nimble in combat.

 If you complete all six set pieces, you'll receive a 50% damage bonus whenever you attack an enemy's rear end.
 Also, at the cost of one Adrenaline Point, each attack can stun them as well.
 However, even if you only have 3 pieces of the entire set, you'll still receive a 10% bonus to your Fast attack damage for five seconds for every set piece worn (a total of 60%) every time you land a Strong attack.